werf/werf/docs/pages_en/advanced/supported_container_registries.md

 werf uses the _GitLab Container Registry API_ or _Docker Registry API_ (depending on the GitLab version) to delete tags.

 > Privileges of the temporary CI job token (`$CI_JOB_TOKEN`) are not enough to delete tags.
 That is why the user have to create a dedicated token in the Access Token section (select the `api` in the Scope section) and [perform authorization](#authorization) using it

+### Selectel CRaaS

+werf uses the [_Selectel CR API_](https://developers.selectel.ru/docs/selectel-cloud-platform/craas_api/) to delete tags, so you need to set either the _username/password_, _account_ and _vpc_ or _vpcID_ to clean up the container registry.

+You can use the following options (or their respective environment variables) to set the said parameters:
+- `--repo-selectel-username`
+- `--repo-selectel-password`
+- `--repo-selectel-account`
+- `--repo-selectel-vpc` or
+- `--repo-selectel-vpc-id`

+**Known limitations**

+1) Sometimes, Selectel drop connection with VPC ID.
+Try to use the VPC name instead.
+2) CR API has limitations, so you can not remove layers from the root of the container registry.
+3) Low API rate limit.
+It can cause cleanup problems with rapid development